Finite Naturalness and Quark-Lepton Unification: Minimal Theory For Quark-Lepton Unification

-\end{widetext} Above, the ellipsis represent scheme dependent terms that do not contain the large logarithm squared.
-We work in the limit where the relevant mass is the gauge boson mass, $M$, and consider the fermions massless.
+\end{widetext} We work in the limit where the relevant mass is the gauge boson mass ($M$), and consider the fermions massless.
 Notice that we include a projector in the trace to account for the chirality characterizing the fermionic line.
-Regardless of the chirality of the projector the piece proportional to $\gamma_5$ does not contribute.

-We start discussing the diagrams that contribute to the Higgs mass involving vector leptoquarks.
-First consider the diagrams
+For the purposes of this paper we treat $\gamma_5$ as anticommuting with all other $\gamma$ matrices.
+We evaluate the above expressions in $d = 4 -\epsilon$ dimensions.
+To assess the finite naturalness of this model we need to compute the leading scheme-independent finite parts of the radiative corrections to the Higgs mass.